-Vanessa and Michael had what I'll call from now on an Elopement+, not quite a regular wedding, hosting less than 20 guests.
-Theirs was my last wedding in 2018, so I was pretty excited about working a Destination Elopement+ with an amazing team for the first time ever and on a new venue.
-That's definitely good luck stuff.
-Speaking of good luck stuff, having a rainy wedding day is considered a good luck charm in Puerto Rico, so you could say Vanessa and Michael couldn't have done better.
-In my Wedding, Wednesday article "What if it Rains?", I walk you through my rainy-wedding day logic, and here, you'll see it in action.
+Vanessa and Michael had what a microwedding, not an elopement, but not a regular-sized wedding either, hosting less than 20 guests.
+Theirs was my last wedding in 2018, so I was pretty excited about working a destination microwedding at Cuartel de Ballajá with an amazing team for the first time ever and on a new venue.

-Getting Ready at Old San Juan Airbnb for The Elopement +
+Getting Ready at Old San Juan Airbnb for the Elopement

 I cycled around the rooms, capturing details, moments and waiting for the bride and groom to be ready for their first look session.
 We were originally looking forward to capturing their first look in the cobblestone streets of the old town, but it was too stormy for that.

-Elopement At Cinema Bar 1950 at Cuartel de Ballaja
+Rainy Day Elopement at Cuartel de Ballaja

-Luckily enough, their planner Merilyn had already set up a plan B at their reception venue, Cinema Bar 1950, which is an independent movie theater, that also hosts live shows, and has a great restaurant with amazing food and drinks.
-It is located inside Cuartel de Ballajá, built originally as a military barracks for the Spanish army on the 17th Century, but is currently known as a cultural and museum landmark.
+Luckily enough, their planner Merilyn had already set up a plan B at their reception venue, the late Cinema Bar 1950, which was an independent movie theater and restaurant.
+It was located inside Cuartel de Ballajá, built originally as a military barracks for the Spanish army on the 17th Century, but is currently known as a cultural landmark and event venue.

 When planning an outdoor wedding or elopement it is important to create a rainy day contingency plan you feel comfortable with.
 We can't control the weather, but we can control how we react to it, and choosing to enjoy the wedding day, no matter what.